 The brake assemblies and linings should be checked at every oil change (50 hours) for general condition, evidence of overheating, and deterioration.
-Serials 2016 thru 2030 before SB2X-05-01: At every annual/100-hour inspection the brakes should be disassembled, the brake linings should be checked and the O-rings must be replaced.

 The aircraft should not be operated with overheated, damaged, or leaking brakes.
 Conditions include, but are not limited to: